ComputerSocietySPC/iMouse/README.md

 ## Notes
 - Press the 'Esc' key to exit the program.
 - Adjust the sensitivity of the hand gestures by modifying the thresholds and parameters in the script.

+## Credit
+- iMouse is a script completely created by **Christopher Wong**, a student from St. Paul's College.

 ## Disclaimer
 The iMouse script is provided as-is without any warranties.
 The author is not responsible for any damages or issues caused by the usage of this script.
 Use it at your own risk.